-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.4-6 of 8

-- (2) Photographic support, as needed and if available. - d.
+- a.
+Allow them to enter any JSC workplaces, whether occupied by government or contractor employees, to inspect or evaluate workplace conditions.
+The Security Branch will handle access to secure areas. - b.
+Require them to show identification, and receive any necessary security clearances. - c.
+Give them: - (1) Safety, fire, and health information on the worksites they will visit. - (2) Photographic support, as needed and if available. - d.
 Arrange for them to interview employees during their visit. - e.
 Escort them during their visits.
 The following persons shall escort them: - (1) Representatives of any contractors who work in the work area to be inspected or surveyed. - (2) A representative from Occupational Health for NIOSH visits and OSHA visits involving health issues. - (3) A representative of the Safety and Test Operations Division for OSHA visits; a representative of the Safety and Test Operations Division may also escort NIOSH visitors. - (4) A representative from the Radiation Safety Office for NRC, NIOSH, or OSHA visits involving radiation issues. - (5) A manager or employee representative from the work area to be inspected. - f.
 Keep OSHA and NIOSH reports on civil service employee areas at the Safety and Test Operations Division or Occupational Health. - g.
-Notify NASA Headquarters Safety and Mission Assurance, the Chief Health and Medical Officer, and the Designated Agency Safety and Health Official of any impending inspections or investigations, and send the results of the inspection or survey to NASA Headquarters Safety and Mission Assurance.
+Notify NASA Headquarters Office of Safety, the Chief Health and Medical Officer, and the Designated Agency Safety and Health Official of any impending inspections or investigations, and send the results of the inspection or survey to NASA Headquarters Office of Safety.

-2.4.12 OSHA inspections or NIOSH surveys of contractor areas
+2.4.12.
+OSHA inspections or NIOSH surveys of contractor areas

-2.4.12.1 You shall provide the following to the Safety and Test Operations Division and Occupational Health within 10 working days after you get the OSHA or NIOSH report:

-- a.
-A copy of the report

-- b.
-A summary of any findings.

-- c.
-A summary of actions you will take to correct the findings.
+- 2.4.12.1 Provide the following to the Safety and Test Operations Division and Occupational Health within 10 working days after receiving the OSHA or NIOSH report: - a.
+A copy of the report - b.
+A summary of any findings. - c.
+A summary of actions to be taken to correct the findings.

-2.4.13 For more information on safety and health inspections
+2.4.13.
+For more information on safety and health inspections